This framework of best practices and tools helps managers embed sustainability into corporate culture and build meaningful change.

 A Portfolio Approach to Embedding Sustainability

-Designed for executives, senior HR managers, and senior sustainability managers, this report outlines a ‘portfolio approach’ to help practitioners embed sustainability into organizational culture.
-It groups organizational practices into four quadrants: fostering commitment, clarifying expectations, building momentum for change, and instilling capacity for change.
+This report is designed for executives, senior HR managers, and senior sustainability managers.
+It outlines a ‘portfolio approach’ to help practitioners embed sustainability into organizational culture.
+Organizational practices are grouped into four quadrants: fostering commitment, clarifying expectations, building momentum for change, and instilling capacity for change.

 The full report, Embedding Sustainability in Organizational Culture: A Systematic Review of the Body of Knowledge, describes each practice in more detail and provides specific examples.
 Practices that the research identified as effective as well as practices that show potential but remain unverified by the research are included in the framework.